Aspie96/blog/content/posts/free_software.md

 Programmers typically create software by writing *source code* in a *programming language*.
 Source code is primarily text.
 It's a detailed description of the program which trained humans and computers alike can understand.
 It can be converted, trough *compilation*, into other forms that can only be read by computers: *object code*.
 The result is still the same program, just represented in a different way, which is usually more efficient.
 The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.

 Legally, original literary and artistic works of authorship, such as poems and paintings, are covered by *copyright* (or "author's rights").
 Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
-In general, preparing derivatives based on an existing work, reproducing it in copies and conveying it to the public are actions that, with some exceptions, require authorization from the copyright holder and are illegal if unauthorized.
+In general, preparing derivatives based on an existing work, reproducing it in copies or conveying it to the public requires an authorization from the copyright holder and are illegal if unauthorized.
 Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

 Suppose you receive a program, made by someone else, in object form.
 You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
-You could technically distribute copies of the program (computers can always copy data), but you aren't legally allowed to do so without authorization.
+You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do so without authorization.
 You may be unable to modify the program to your liking for both legal and technical reasons.

-Legal and technical restrictions on software exist beyond copyright and withholding source code.
+Legal and technical restrictions on software exist beyond just copyright and withholding source code.
 In an ever more digitalized world, restrictions on software give a lot of power to its rightholders, and a lot of control on those that become dependent on the programs they use.

 ## Free software

-[*Free software*](https://www.gnu.org/philosophy/free-sw.html) is software which any user, in any field of endeavor, is free to run, copy, distribute, study, change and improve.
+*Free software* is software which any user, in any field of endeavor, is free to run, copy, distribute, study and modify.
 This means that it is provided alongside with equal access to its source code, as well as an authorization to perform these actions.

+In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
+Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization, which supports GNU and other initiatives.
+The FSF also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html), which is based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*.

 In "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
 In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.

-The [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, is especially important for the history of free software.
-The idea was to create a free operating system.
-Stallman also founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives and also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html).

 The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
-It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with the philosophy underlying the movement.
+It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with this philosophy.

-The [Debian](https://www.debian.org/index.it.html) project, announced by [Ian Murdock](https://ianmurdock.com/) in 1993, builds upon GNU and a lot of other software to deliver a free operating system.
-It is still extremely popular and relevant in technical environments.
-Debian used to be sponsored by the Free Software Foundation.
-[Bruce Perens](https://perens.com/) later became the leader of the project and wrote the [Debian Free Software Guidelines](https://wiki.debian.org/DebianFreeSoftwareGuidelines), which Debian uses, together with other documents, to establish the boundary between free and proprietary software.

 ## Open Source

 *Open source* is the same as free software.
 The reason for the double name is historical.

-Eric Raymond and Bruce Perens started the Open Source Initiative in 1998, as president and vice-president respectively.
-The idea was to promote free software under a different name, leveraging a more pragmatic approach
+[Eric Raymond](http://www.catb.org/~esr/) and [Bruce Perens](http://perens.com/) (leader, at the time, of the [Debian](https://www.debian.org/index.it.html) project, a free operating system, as successor of its founder [Ian Murdock](https://ianmurdock.com/)) started the [Open Source Initiative](https://opensource.org/) in 1998, as president and vice-president respectively.
+The idea was to promote free software under a different name, leveraging a more pragmatic approach.

-The *open source movement*, based on utilitarianism rather than moral dogma (like the free software movement), and focusing heavily on cooperation and software quality, has been very successful in its goals, making open source software widespread.
+The *open source movement*, based on utilitarianism, rather than moral dogma (like the free software movement), and focusing heavily on cooperation and software quality, has been very successful in its goals, making open source software widespread.

-The Open Source Definition, maintained by OSI, is based on the Debian Free Software Guidelines (also written by Perens).
-It is equivalent, in substance, to the Free Software Definition by the Free Software Foundation, expressing the same concepts with different words and a different structure.
+The [Open Source Definition](https://opensource.org/definition-annotated/), maintained by OSI, is based on the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) (also written by Perens).
+It is equivalent, in substance, to the FSD by the FSF, expressing the same concepts with different words and a different structure.

-The free software movement and the *open source movement* both support the same class of software, but they are different.
-The free software movement is older and stands on its moral doctrine, while the open source movement is more utilitarian, focusing on cooperation and software quality.
-The newer movement has received some [criticism](https://www.gnu.org/philosophy/open-source-misses-the-point.html) by the older one, but people from both can happily work together on the same programs.
-Indeed, it is possible to promote software freedom without belonging neatly to either camp.

 Sometimes the phrase "free and open source software" is used to remain neutral between the two alternatives.
-It can also be shortened as "FOSS" or "[FLOSS](https://www.gnu.org/philosophy/floss-and-foss.html)" (the L stands for "libre").
-"Free software" and "open source" can be used interchangeably to refer to the same class of programs, as the Debian debian community currently does.
+It can also be shortened as "FOSS" or "[FLOSS](https://www.gnu.org/philosophy/floss-and-foss.html)" (where the L stands for "libre").
+"Free software" and "open source" can be used interchangeably to refer to the same class of programs, as the Debian community currently does.

 Open source is not to be confused with software which is merely *source available*.
 Whenever source code is provided, the program is indeed source available, but, in order for it to be open source, an appropriate software license, one which grants software freedom, is necessary.